Cylinder head gasket for different automobiles

 Oil drain plug(1672 items)

-Your Head Gasket (Cylinder Head Gaskets) worn out? » Read more about common malfunctions • Repair • Replacement manual
+Your Cylinder head gasket worn out? » Read more about common malfunctions • Repair • Replacement manual

 Constructive vulnerability: The cylinder head gasket

 An engine's head gasket is an inevitable vulnerability due to its construction.
 It is responsible for the lateral sealing of the combustion chamber.
 Due to the high temperatures and high internal pressures at the engine, the cylinder head gasket is permanently exposed to large stresses.
 Thus, their need to be replaced becomes more and more likely after a certain mileage.

 Function and position of the engine seal